ADHD Therapist Serving Charlotte, and Matthews NC

 Although ADHD starts in childhood, it can remain with you until adulthood as well.
 Some symptoms that you might notice are lack of focus, hyperactivity and impulsiveness.
 Reaching Resolution offer ADHD treatments for you, so talk to us today.
-For more information, call our team of medical professionals or book an appointment online.
+For more information, contact our team of medical professionals or book an appointment online.
 We are conveniently located at 9719 Northeast Parkway, Suite 100 Matthews NC 28105.

 Table of Contents:

 Attention Deficit Hyperactivity Disorder (ADHD) is a neurodevelopmental disorder, meaning the brain and nervous system have developed improperly and affect many aspects of neural functioning.
 People with ADHD or other neurodevelopmental disorders may refer to themselves as neurodivergent, meaning their brains work atypically.